 It is as though my life is on a fast-forward mode, minutes feel like seconds, hours feel like minutes.
 There’s so much to do yet so little time.
 I spend most of my time now at work and oh, my kitchen, how I miss thee.

 The wild boar does most of the cooking on weekdays now and the only time that I can do proper cooking is on weekends.
-I usually cook a large pot of stew like this on Sunday so we have lefovers to eat on Monday.
+I usually cook a large pot of stew like this on Sunday so we have leftovers to eat on Monday.
 Other than pealing the garlic and shallots, this dish is easy to put together.
-Just a few ingredients yet rich in flavours.
+Just a few ingredients yet rich in flavors.

 Prep time: 15 mins